Ranked #123 car in the UK · MPV · 4,207 units sold last year

 Forecourt score

-The Renault Kangoo (passenger) loses value faster than most cars and costs about average to run.
-Its MOT-based reliability is below average, 48 out of 100, ahead of 1% of the cars we track.
-On three-year value retention it ranks better than 27% of models.
+The Renault Kangoo (passenger) holds its value about averagely.
+Its MOT-based reliability is below average — an MOT score of 49/100, ahead of 1% of the cars we track.
+On three-year value retention it ranks better than 40% of models.
 The main things to check on a used one are the suspension.

 Pick your version